MicrosoftDocs/power-automate-docs/articles/process-mining-visualize.md

 >
 > - [!INCLUDE[cc_preview_features_definition](includes/cc-preview-features-definition.md)]

-## Visualize and analyze proccesses with the process map
+## Visualize and analyze processes with the process map

 The process map empowers you to visualize and analyze processes.
 By looking at a graphical representation of how your business processes are performed, you can glean insights about where opportunities exist.